MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ## Structure your guide in the Outline page

 After you choose an alignment method, you see the Outline page.
 This is where you create the framework for your guide by adding as many tasks and steps as you need. *Tasks* are groups of steps. *Steps* are the short, discrete work items that operators do to complete the task.
-Steps are the central building blocks that everything is built around in Guides.
+Steps are the central building blocks in Guides.

 When you open the Outline page for the first time, you’ll see that a single task and step are already created for you.